marviq/coffee-jshint/CONTRIBUTING.md

     _If this is not the case_, then either your assumptions about what changed are wrong, or (at least) one of your commits did not adhere to the
     [Commit Message Format Discipline](#commit-message-format-discipline); **Abort the release, and sort it out first.**

+  * Ensure the `npm run release` commit and tag are pushed upstream too:

+    ```bash
+    git push --follow-tags
+    ```

+    This will also ensure that the `git flow release finish ...` below will be able to delete the release branch without error.

   * Merge `release/v`_`<version>`_ back into both `develop` and `master`, checkout `develop` and delete `release/v`_`<version>`_:

     ```bash